-Here’s what you need to know about freezing credit reports and what you should keep in mind before doing so.
+Here’s what you need to know about freezing credit reports, as well as some downsides to consider before doing so:

 A credit freeze gives you control over who sees and uses your credit report.

 When you freeze your credit report, lenders and others aren’t allowed to access it for any reason.
-When you apply for credit, you’ll need to take steps to lift the freeze.
+However, when you apply for credit, you’ll need to take steps to lift the freeze.

 In the digital age, it’s almost impossible to avoid having your sensitive information stored on a web server.
 And as hackers become more sophisticated, data breaches become more common.